Find Grad Schools

 • Water/Wastewater Engineer

 In 2016, there was an estimated number of 53,800 jobs in the United States for Water/Wastewater Engineer.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Water/Wastewater Engineer by 2026.
-The BLS estimates 4,000 yearly job openings in this field.
+There will be an estimated 4,000 positions for Water/Wastewater Engineer per year.

 undefined